🧑💻 About Me

 Open Source Contributor

-- Delivered 3 merged PRs implementing text wrapping algorithms, auto-scaling data labels, and customizable styling features for a library serving 1.2M+ weekly downloads.
+- Delivered 3 merged PRs implementing text wrapping algorithms, auto-scaling data labels, and customizable styling for a library serving 1.4M+ weekly downloads, achieving #25 contributor ranking among 600+ contributors.

 Software Engineer (Volunteer)